0x779/compakt/README.md

 ## Notes

-The plugin was mainly tested in Unreal Engine 4.27, however it might work in other versions.
+The plugin was mainly tested in Unreal Engine 4.27 and Unreal Engine 5.0.3, however it might work in other versions.

 There might be some bugs or incomplete features.
 As such, don't hesitate to submit an issue report.